 For six years he was an Assistant Federal Public Defender representing indigent clients in federal court and argued cases before the Ninth Circuit Court of Appeals.
 In 2013, he founded his law firm representing clients in criminal and immigration courts.
 Juan has written extensively on the intersection of criminal and immigration law.
-His articles have been published by the University of Chicago; the Harvard Kennedy School of Government; the National Association of Criminal Defense Lawyers (NACDL); and The Federal Bar Association, to name a few places.
-Juan has also appeared on PBS and Spanish-language radio and television to discuss criminal and immigration law and public policy.
+His articles have been published by the University of Chicago; the Harvard Kennedy School of Government; the National Association of Criminal Defense Lawyers (NACDL); and The Federal Bar Association.
+Juan has also appeared on PBS and Spanish-language radio and television to discuss the intersection of criminal and immigration law.

 Juan is a lecturer at the Sandra Day O’Connor College of Law at Arizona State University.
 He teaches a class titled, "Southwest Border Crimes."
-The focus of the course is how the federal government uses criminal and immigration law to prosecute noncitizens and how these prosecutions impact a noncitizen’s immigration status.
-Juan has been a presenter at law conferences and universities.
-He gave the keynote address at San Diego State University’s symposium on “Crimmigraiton”, he has lectured at the University of Arizona School of Law, the National Association of Legal Investigators, and has presented at various continuing legal education seminars.
-He has also written editorial pieces about Arizona politics and has been quoted by The New York Times.
+The focus of the course is to show how the federal government uses criminal and immigration law to civilly and criminally prosecute noncitizens to enforce border security.
+Juan has been a presenter at various law conferences and universities.
+He has presented at the San Diego State University’s symposium on “Crimmigration,” been a guest lecturer at the University of Arizona College of Law in Tucson, Arizona, and presented at the annual conferences of the American Immigration Lawyers Association and the Arizona Public Defender Association.
+He continues to teach at various continuing legal education seminars.
+Juan has also written editorial pieces about Arizona politics and has been quoted by The New York Times.

 Juan’s story is an example of how reasonable immigration policy produces good citizens and enriches a country.